bel006/Python-for-Data-Science-ML/README.md

 # Python-for-Data-Science-ML
-Udemy's Python for Data Science and Machine Learning Bootcamp
+This is a collection of my prjects for Jose Portilla's Udemy course, "Python for Data Science and Machine Learning Bootcamp."